 Fig 1: All Stations Fig 2: Dun Laoghaire Station (795)

 To localise the preliminary exploratory analysis, Dun Laoghaire Station (station ID 795) serves as a representative example.
 The geographical distribution of all stations around the coast of Ireland is depicted in Figure 1.
 These visuals provide an overview of the spatial coverage of the dataset.
 Figure 2 shows only the Dun Laoghaire Station, highlighting its specific location on the map.

+Summary statistics were calculated for the variable of interest, surge_daily_max in DunLaoghaire: